EndPointCorp/end-point-blog/2010/02/01/automatic-migration-from-slony-to.html.md

      (dbname=pagila2 host=myfreebsd2 user=postgres)
 ```

-The script has reported the Slony, PostgreSQL, and psql versions, the Slony schema name, and shows that there's only one set, replicated from the master node to one slave node, including connection information for each node.
+The script has reported the Slony, PostgreSQL, and psql versions, the Slony schema name, and shows that there’s only one set, replicated from the master node to one slave node, including connection information for each node.
 Here is the output of the same action, run against the complex slony setup.
 Notice that node 3 has node 2 as its provider, not node 1:

 ```nohighlight
 josh@eddie:~/devel/bucardo/scripts$ ./slony_migrator.pl -db pagila1 -H myfreebsd